dspinellis/latex-advice/README.md

 ## Use symbolic references
-*  Mark sections, tables, figures, and equations using the `\label` command, and reference them using the `\Cref` command.
+*  Mark sections, tables, figures, and equations using the `\label` command, and reference them using the [cleveref](https://www.ctan.org/pkg/cleveref) `\Cref` command.
 * Avoid referencing floating environments by name (e.g. `see Figure~\ref{fig:foo}`);`\Cref` can create that for you:
   `see~\Cref{fig:foo}`.
 * Label names should be self-descriptive.
-Prefer `tab:RQ1results` rather than `table1`.
-Use the `tab:` prefix when labelling tables and `fig:` prefix when labelling figures.
+  For example, use `tab:statResults` rather than  `table1`.
+  Use the `tab:` prefix when labelling tables, the `fig:` prefix  when labelling figures, and the `sec` prefix  when labelling sections.

 ## Tables
 * Avoid the use of rules (`\hline` and `|`) in tables.